UConvertX

 Step-by-Step Conversion Example

-Suppose your phone shows that apps are using 3,750 MB of storage and you want to know how many gigabytes that is.
-Step one: identify which standard applies.
-Most phones display storage in decimal gigabytes.
-Step two: divide 3,750 by 1,000.
-Step three: 3,750 / 1,000 = 3.75 GB.
-This means your apps occupy 3.75 gigabytes of your phone storage.
-If your phone has 64 GB of total storage, apps are using about 5.9 percent of the total capacity.
-For larger storage calculations involving terabytes, our GB to TB converter handles the next step up in the data storage hierarchy.
+Suppose a folder shows 3,750 MB of usage and you want to know how many gigabytes that is using the same binary ladder as this page.
+Step one: divide 3,750 by 1,024.
+Step two: 3,750 / 1,024 = 3.662109375 GB.
+That means the folder occupies about 3.66 GB in the calculator's 1024-based model.
+For larger storage calculations involving terabytes, our GB to TB converter handles the next step up in the same hierarchy.

 About Megabytes and Gigabytes